Basis

 Step 3: Click the three dots in the top right corner and select "Custom repositories" pop up

-Step 4: Add this repository URL and select "Integration" as the category
+Step 4: Add this repository URL and select "Integration" as the category, then click “Add”

-Step 6: Search for "Basis Smart Panel" and install it
+Step 5: Search for "Basis Smart Panel" and open it

 Step 7: Restart Home Assistant